rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - embedded platforms
 - other

-TODO should we ask if people develop for cross-platform vs a specific platform?
+> TODO should we ask if people develop for cross-platform vs a specific platform?

-Which tools do you use (at least once per month), either directly or in CI when doing Rust development?
+### Which tools do you use (at least once per month), either directly or in CI when doing Rust development?

 Select all that apply:

 - an IDE or editor with plugin doing more than syntax highlighting
 - debugger
-- println debugging
 - profiler
 - clippy
 - rustfmt